 The Design Review panel does not make decisions or give direction; it offers impartial advice and recommendations to the Chair.
 Objective Design Review appraises schemes according to reasoned and objective principles, rather than stylistic tastes or subjective opinion.
 Accessible The recommendations arising from Design Review are expressed in terms that design teams, decision-makers and clients can clearly understand and utilise.

-Delivering the Principles of Design Review The Panel Panel Composition State Design Review panel members are selected from a pool of built environment experts recruited for their skills, expertise and record of achievement in one or more professional fields.
+Delivering the Principles of Design Review The Panel Panel Composition Design Review panel members are selected from a pool of built environment experts recruited for their skills, expertise and record of achievement in one or more professional fields.
 The panel is composed to achieve a balanced representation of skills and experience.
-Typically three to four panel members attend each Design Review session, with additional panel membership sought by the Chair, based on the scope of a project.
-Mix of Skills As well as architects, landscape architects and urban designers, Design Review also seeks advice from fields such as heritage, education, sustainability and transport infrastructure.
-Reviews that require specific expertise are assigned to panel members with relevant skill sets.
+An average of four panel members attend each Design Review session, with additional panel membership sought by the Chair, based on the scope of a project.
+Mix of Skills As well as architects, landscape architects and urban designers, Design Review also seeks advice from fields such as planning, heritage, education, sustainability and environmental services, universal design, civil and structural engineering and transport.
+Reviews that require specific expertise are assigned panel members with relevant skill sets.
 Interstate Experience Design Review benefits from intimate knowledge of the local context however, experience has shown that the wider perspective afforded by interstate built environment experts is also highly valuable.
 Diversity It is vital that the panel represents a diverse range of views and backgrounds.
 Terms of Office New panel members are appointed every three years to maintain a balance of new and experienced members.
-Training and Guidance Prior to joining a panel, all new members attend induction and training sessions covering procedures and frameworks that support the delivery of State Design Review.
+Training and Guidance Prior to joining a panel, all new members attend induction and training sessions covering procedures and frameworks that support the delivery of Design Review.
+This includes observation of Design Review sessions in progress.
 Additional training sessions, addressing specific topics, are provided where necessary.
 All panel members and professional staff must have an understanding of local planning issues and priorities, commercial viability and government policy.
-Continuity ODASA strives to achieve panel member continuity between each Design Review session, with a minimum of two (2) members retained, for consistency of advice.
+Continuity ODASA strives to achieve panel member continuity between each Design Review session, with a minimum of two members retained, for consistency of advice.
 To ensure advice is independent, the makeup of panel is not disclosed to the proponent and project team prior to a Design Review session.
 The Chair It is important to have a highly-regarded Chair who can effectively consider a range of views and draw a coherent conclusion from each Design Review session.
 The Chair must have: